Iconic Waldorf Astoria New York Reopens, After Eight Year Closure

 Waldorf Astoria New York rates & points requirements

-Now that the Waldorf Astoria New York is bookable, what are rates like?
-For those looking to pay cash, I currently see rates starting at around $1,700 per night pre-tax.
-That same rate applies for just about the entire booking window that’s currently open.
+Now that the Waldorf Astoria New York has reopened, what are rates like?
+For those looking to pay cash, I currently see rates starting at around $1,100-1,800 per night pre-tax.
+There’s quite a bit of variability depending on the day of the week, time of year, etc.

 Waldorf Astoria New York rates in cash

-If you’re booking a cash rate here, I’d recommend doing so through the Hilton for Luxury program, which offers extra perks when booking through select travel advisors.
-Ford and his team are happy to help with that, and can be reached at [email protected].
+The pricing is roughly in line with what I would’ve expected.
+If you’re booking a cash rate here, I’d recommend doing so through the Hilton for Luxury program, which offers extra perks when booking through select travel advisors, including breakfast, a hotel credit, an upgrade subject to availability, and more.
+Ford and his team are happy to help with these requests, and can be reached at [email protected].

-Fortunately this hotel is a phenomenal option if you want to redeem Hilton Honors points, as it costs 150,000 Hilton Honors points per night.
-Hilton Honors elite members can stretch their points and get a fifth night free, which would bring down the average nightly cost to 120,000 points per night.
+Fortunately this hotel is a good option if you want to redeem Hilton Honors points, as it costs 150,000 Hilton Honors points per night, assuming there’s standard room availability.
+Hilton Honors elite members can stretch their points and get a fifth night free, which would bring down the average nightly cost to 120,000 points.

-That’s an excellent use of points — I value Hilton Honors points at 0.5 cents each, so that’s the equivalent of paying $600-750 per night after tax.
-I’d recommend locking in redemptions ASAP, as I’m sure availability will get booked up pretty quickly.
+That’s a good use of points — I value Hilton Honors points at 0.5 cents each, so that’s the equivalent of paying $600-750 per night after tax.

 Waldorf Astoria New York rates in points